 UMass Amherst community members can connect gaming consoles and streaming devices to UMASS-DEVICES to access applications and play games online.
 Note: Connectivity is not guaranteed.

-Supported devices: Gaming consoles (Nintendo, Playstation, X-Box), smart TVs and personal assistants (e.g. Amazon Echo) and some other consumer device types.
+Supported devices: Gaming consoles (Nintendo, Playstation, Xbox) and personal assistants (e.g. Amazon Echo) and some other consumer device types.
 Support for specific devices on this network is provided on a best effort basis, and some may have trouble connecting.

 How to Connect to the UMASS-DEVICES Network (NetID required)

 - A valid UMass Amherst NetID is required for use.

 - The UMASS-DEVICES network is now available everywhere there is wireless coverage.

 - You must register your device(s) before you connect to the network for it to work correctly.